StockSharp/AlgoTrading/Designer/Gallery/Schemas/Dark_Cloud_Piercing_CCI/README.md

 - **Long entry**: The previous candle is bearish, the current one is bullish, it opened below the previous close and closed above the middle of the previous body, CCI is below minus the entry level and the position is flat.
 The order buys one lot at market.
 - **Short entry**: The previous candle is bullish, the current one is bearish, it opened above the previous close and closed below the middle of the previous body, CCI is above the entry level and the position is flat.
 The order sells one lot at market.
 - **Exit**: Only the position protection block: a take profit two percent away from the entry price and a stop loss one percent away from it.
-The original strategy has no signal exit either, so nothing is missing here.
+There is no signal exit.

 ## Parameters